About the Churchill Society of New Orleans:

 www.nationalww2museum.org : The website of the National World War II museum in New Orleans.

 The Society is managed by a Board of Directors, also known as the Cabinet.
-Current Board Members include the President (Prime Minister), and treasurer, pro tem, J Gregg Collins, William “Bill” Reeves, Secretary, Ted Martin, Hill Riddle, William J. (Bill) Allerton, III, Christopher Tidmore, Walter Wolf, John Wilson, Jacqueline Gamble and Ben Capshaw.
+Current Board Members include the President (Prime Minister), and treasurer, pro tem, J Gregg Collins, William “Bill” Reeves, Ted Martin, Secretary Hill Riddle, Christopher Tidmore, Walter Wolf, John Wilson, Jacqueline Gamble and Ben Capshaw.

 Until his recent death, Herschel Lee Abbott was a valued Cabinet member.
 His performances as Winston in a number of “Interviews With Churchill” are well-remembered.
 The Society from time-to-time presents the “Herschel Abbot Award” to a high-school or college professor who inspires and encourages students to learn about Churchill, or to a person who embodies Churchillian leadership, boldness and courage.